 How could ascending ninth graders make the jump from the MFS middle school--consisting of 8-14 students--to a large private or public school in the area?
 Extremely well, it turns out.
-In fact, as mentioned in our Track Our Grads section, 100% of our middle schoolers have been accepted to their first high school of choice over the last eight years.
+In fact, as mentioned in our Track Our Grads section, 100% of our middle schoolers have been accepted to their first high school of choice over the last eleven years.

 Why are our middle school grads so coveted?
 Think exposure to a college seminar-like setting where students are challenged to think critically, present articulately, defend passionately their positions, and adapt responsively as needed.
 Think a hotbed of learning, an incubator if you will, where a handful of students push each other and pull the best out of one another in a joint enterprise of learning.
 Think that perfect blend of intellectual freedom, personal responsibility, elevated expectations and high degree of accountability that comes from a smartly designed, laser-focused, smaller-group setting.

-And think, amidst all this high octane cognitive development, adolescents being nurtured emotionally during one of the most complicated developmental stages of their lives in a small, safe and--challenging, yes, but---caring setting.
+And think, amidst all this high octane cognitive development, adolescents being nurtured emotionally during one of the most complicated developmental stages of their lives in a small, safe, and challenging, yes, but caring setting.
 We believe that youth undergoing one of the most fragile phases of the lifespan (according to extensive research) benefit from small and personal to prepare for the realities of high school.
 They're possibly sensitive and stressed quite enough, thank you.

-Montessori sees middle school as a transitional developmental period--where the individual is emerging from childhood but has not quite yet taken on young adulthood--that is best served by a contained environment.
-One where kids feel connected and protected, where they can gradually navigate their growth rather than adjusting to sudden shocks, such that they have the space and support to experiment with who they are, and organically begin to evolve into themselves--in preparation to emerge and flourish in high school.
+Montessori sees middle school as a transitional developmental period—where the individual is emerging from childhood but has not quite yet taken on young adulthood—that is best served by a contained environment.
+One where kids feel connected and protected, where they can gradually navigate their growth rather than adjusting to sudden shocks, such that they have the space and support to experiment with who they are, and organically begin to evolve into themselves—in preparation to emerge and flourish in high school.

 And the repeated successes of our graduates, year after year, in a full range of local high schools, proves that this preparation is producing self-assured teens, fully equipped for what comes next.